-- 1. Incompatibility with the overall growth strategy under the current OCP and the Council policy regarding prioritizing higher-density development; and - 2.
-Incompatibility, in its current scope, in relation to key Climate Action goals; and - 3.
-Question whether it is compatible with the current and future desired character of the College Park/Seaview neighbourhood.
+- 1. incompatibility with the overall growth strategy under the current OCP and the Council policy regarding prioritizing higher-density development; and - 2. incompatibility, in its current scope, in relation to key Climate Action goals; and - 3. compatibility with the current and future desired character of the College Park/Seaview neighbourhood.